ayton-village/website/gardening/content/ayton-show.md

 ##### Flowers and Floral Art

-(All flowers and plants to be homegrown except the Floral Wreath class 16)
+(All flowers and plants to be homegrown except class 16)

 1. One geranium plant (not exceeding 20cm diameter pot)
 2. One flowering pot plant (not exceeding 20cm diameter pot)
 3. One foliage pot plant (not exceeding 20cm diameter pot)
-4. One pot plant/plants of special interest in one container (any variety)
+4. One vase of sweet peas
 5. One single rose bloom
 6. One vase of three roses (dissimilar)
 7. One vase of three dahlia blooms
 8. Six fuchsia heads on a board
 9. One vase of mixed annuals (any mixture)
 10. Arrangement of mixed garden flowers (not shop bought)
-11. Arrangement of dried grasses/seed heads
+11. Arrangement of dried grasses and/or flowers and/or seed heads
 12. Floating arrangement in a bowl
 13. Floral arrangement as a table centrepiece
 14. An arrangement of herbs in a kitchen utensil/container
 15. Miniature floral arrangement in a tea cup
-16. Floral wreath (max diameter 40cm)
+16. Arrangement of flowers, seed heads and/or foliage from the hedgerow

 ##### Fruit and Vegetables

 (Classes marked with * may be cut and tasted by the judge)

-17. Heaviest vegetable marrow
+17. Heaviest vegetable marrow or overgrown courgette
 18. Four potatoes
 19. Heaviest potato
 20. Three carrots